 Ms. Anne-Juliette Hermant has served as our Chief People Officer since April 2019 and as an executive board member since July 2019.
 Ms. Hermant brings over 14 years in talent management and development acquired in different entities at AXA, a multinational firm engaged in global insurance, investment management and other financial services.
-She worked at AXA Partners from September 2016 to April 2019 as Global Head of Talent, Development, Culture and Corporate Responsibility.
-Before AXA Partners, Ms. Hermant served as Chief Learning Officer of the AXA Group and was the Founder and Head of the AXA Research Fund, a fund created by the AXA Group to support frontier science in all fields related to an understanding of the risks faced by human society, from 2007 to 2011.
-Ms. Hermant holds a Ph.
-D in French literature from the Ecole Normale Supérieure and studied Politics at Sciences Po Paris.
+She worked at AXA Partners from Septembers from Septembers and Solobal Head of Talent, Development, Culture and Corporate Responsibility.
+Before AXA Partners, Ms. Hermant served as Chief Learnant served